oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 ### Make the reserveStock REST service available
 We've seen how simple it is to make a existing Java method REST enabled and how to use the framework to start up a server for us.
 The next step is to look at how we REST enable a Java mathod that needs to take parameters from the REST request to do it's processing.

-In the com.oracle.labs.helidon.storefront.dummy.resources.StorefrontRecourse class locate the reserveStock method.
+In the com.oracle.labs.helidon.storefront.resources.StorefrontResource class locate the reserveStockItem method.

 ```
 	public ItemDetails reserveStockItem(ItemRequest itemRequest)